firefly-oss/lib-plugin-manager/lib-plugin-manager-core/src/test/README.md

 2. Test scanning specific packages vs. the entire classpath.
 3. Test handling of duplicate plugins.
 4. Test dependency resolution between classpath plugins.

+## Testing Security Features

+### Testing Class Loading Isolation

+When testing the class loading isolation:

+1. Test that plugins can only access classes from allowed packages.
+2. Test that plugins cannot access classes from other plugins unless explicitly exported.
+3. Test that plugins can export packages to other plugins.
+4. Test that the class loader properly cleans up resources when closed.
+5. Test that the class loader tracks loaded classes for monitoring purposes.

+### Testing Permission System

+When testing the permission system:

+1. Test that plugins can only perform operations they have permission for.
+2. Test that permissions can be added and removed dynamically.
+3. Test that permissions can be scoped to specific targets (e.g., specific directories or hosts).
+4. Test that permission implications work correctly (e.g., a general permission implies more specific ones).
+5. Test that the security manager correctly identifies the plugin context when checking permissions.

+### Testing Resource Limiting

+When testing the resource limiting:

+1. Test that plugins cannot exceed their memory allocation limits.
+2. Test that plugins cannot create more threads than allowed.
+3. Test that plugins cannot open more file handles than allowed.
+4. Test that plugins cannot open more network connections than allowed.
+5. Test that resource usage is properly tracked and reported.
+6. Test that resource limits can be configured globally and per-plugin.

+### Testing Signature Verification

+When testing the signature verification:

+1. Test that signed plugins are correctly verified.
+2. Test that unsigned plugins are rejected when signatures are required.
+3. Test that plugins signed with untrusted certificates are rejected.
+4. Test that trusted certificates can be added and used for verification.
+5. Test that the verification process checks all entries in the JAR file.